Orisha Online Altar is moving to a new domain, Orisha.me

 If you are a non African (or not recently African) person who feels called to Vodun, as I said, you will have a harder road and much more to prove.
 The reason why is that, especially if you are American, you will need to atone for your Ancestors’ and own your own contribution to the perpetuation of “white” supremacy, and the illusion of “white” privilege.

 You will no longer have the luxury of living in the cognitive dissonance that the vast majority of your peers do, regardless of what political factions they profess.
 You will need to understand that much of what you call being a “good citizen” perpetuates “white” supremacy.
 There may be little you can do about some things without running afoul of those in power, but you will ultimately pledge yourself to supporting the system as little as possible.

 Since we all pay for the crimes of our Ancestors, you won’t be exempt from the work of stopping negative cycles left from yours.
 We all have to go through this, and your road may be much more painful.
 If your family owned slaves, or you know of any abuses they committed against Black people, you will have to do appeasements to those they harmed and/or killed or facilitated the harm or killing of.
 You will have to be real about yourself and your background.
 If you are financially able, you will have to make financial reparations to the descendants of the people your forebearers presumed to own or harmed through “white” supremacist behavior.
 If you are unable to make financial reparations, you must do what you can to fix some of the damage.

 It will be difficult.
 I personally don’t know anyone western European or “white” who has made it through if they have not had a Black Ancestor within the past 5 generations.
-If that’s not you, then you may want to love our faiths from a safe distance…though even as a worshiper of select Orishas, you may still end up facing these issues.
+If that’s not you, then you may want to love our faiths from a safe distance, though even as a worshiper of select Orishas, you may still end up facing these issues.
 Once you open the gate, you can’t close it again.